SNAS/openbmp/README.md

 See the [docs/DATABASE.md](docs/DATABASE.md) documentation for the database schema and how to interact with it.

-Change Log
+Release Notes
 ----------
-The [docs/CHANGELOG.md](docs/CHANGELOG.md) details changes by release.
+Check the release notes for changes by release.

 Road Map